neuvector/docs/user/pages/05.policy/02.modes/docs.md

 ### NeuVector Modes

 The NeuVector Violation Detection module has three modes: Discover, Monitor, and Protect.
 At any point in time, any Group (beginning with 'nv', or the 'Nodes' group) can be in any of these modes.
 The mode can be switched from the Groups menu, Network Activity view, or the Dashboard.
+Container Groups can have Process/File rules in a different mode than Network rules, as described [here](/policy/modes#split-policy-mode).

 ![Modes](switchmodes.png)